 The parallels between the proposed material amendment and the request for a density objective at Auburn House are evident.
-The Chief Executive's desire to avoid interference with the planning process before the Board in respect of the Auburn House SHD application and the respect for the long-term residential zoning of the site is notable.
-Unfortunately, the same restraint and respect is not in evidence with regard to the treatment of the Fosterstown lands, and accordingly we would respectfully request that the Council would adopt a consistent approach in such similar circumstances and omit this proposed material amendment.
+The Chief Executive's desire to avoid interference with the planning process before the Board in respect of the Auburn House SHD application is laudable, and correct.
+Further, the Chief Executive's respect for the long-term residential zoning of the site is notable.
+Unfortunately, the same restraint and respect is not in evidence with regard to the treatment of the Fosterstown Lands, and accordingly we would respectfully request that the Council would adopt a consistent approach in such similar circumstances and omit this proposed material amendment.

-Of particular relevance in this context is the pending application for permission for SHD made by Murphy Development (Board ref.
-ABP-313331-22).
+Of particular relevance in this context is the pending application for permission for SHD made by our client (ABP Ref.
+313331-22).
 The Board's decision on that application is awaited.
 This situation is analogous to the Auburn House SHD application.
-As noted above, the Chief Executive concluded that, "It would not be appropriate to insert a new Local Objective in relation to Auburn House, while this area is subject to a live planning application."
-There is no reason for any difference in treatment with respect to the Fosterstown land.
+As noted above, the Chief Executive concluded that, "It would not be appropriate to insert a new Local

+Objective in relation to Auburn House, while this area is subject to a live planning application."
+There is no reason for any difference in treatment with respect to the Fosterstown Land.